cubismod/fly-image-updater/README.md

 the tool updates the image to the latest version in Fly and optionally notifies you.
 With the way that deployments work in Fly, you can specify a Git location to clone and for the tool to work from in order to update the images.
-In the current release, if you are using the Git clone functionality, your Dockerfile tag must be `latest`.
-I hope to address this in the future through a system that integrates with Git.
+If you're using the Git method, then you will need to specify version numbers with a tool like Dependabot or Renovate on your Git repository as it will only update if there is a change to the version specified there.

 This tool is intended to be run as a Docker image on a schedule like a cron job or Systemd